About

 Long Bio

-In 2013, she published a memoir Ironmom about training for an Ironman amidst her grief.
-Then in 2014, The Bishop’s Wife, an adult mystery set in Mormon, Utah and questioning Mormon gender norms, came out with Soho Press to much acclaim nationally, and considerable controversy locally.
-Three more books in that series have since been published (His Right HandFor Time and All Eternities, and Not Of This Fold), each focusing on different controversial topics–LGBTQ+ Mormons, polygamous Mormons, Mormons and racial issues, and the fifth, The Prodigal Daughter, about youth homelessness and rape culture among Mormons, is forthcoming in May of 2021.
-Harrison has also published other Mormon-themed books for By Common Consent (The Book of LamanThe Book of AbishThe Women’s Book of Mormon, and Vampires in the Temple).
-She has published short stories and poetry, as well.
+In 2014, The Bishop’s Wife, an adult mystery set in Mormon, Utah and questioning Mormon gender norms, came out with Soho Press to much acclaim nationally, and considerable controversy locally.
+Four more books in that series have since been published (His Right HandFor Time and All Eternities, Not Of This Fold, and The Prodigal Daughter), each focusing on different controversial topics–LGBTQ+ Mormons, polygamous Mormons, racial issues, and youth homelessness and rape culture among Mormons.
+Harrison published numerous books with the local Mormon press BCC, including